Broadford Secondary College: Sporting Achievements and Facilities

-Sports have long played an integral role in student life at Broadford Secondary College.
 The school has encouraged student participation in various sporting activities and has hosted events at the College which includes an oval, and a Sport Pavilion.
-Broadford Secondary College students have participated in regional competitions, fostering both school spirit and individual athletic development.
-The school’s sports programs aim to develop teamwork, resilience, and leadership skills in students.
+Broadford Secondary College students have participated in regional competitions.

 In 2017, Broadford Secondary College's soccer facilities received a significant enhancement with the installation of new lighting on the soccer pitch.
 This $121,275 upgrade was funded through the Victorian Government's Shared Facilities Fund, aimed at improving amenities in growing areas.
 The project was a collaborative effort between Mitchell Shire Council and Broadford Secondary College, designed to extend the usability of the soccer pitch into the evening hours, thereby accommodating night training sessions and opening possibilities for night competitions.
 This development was particularly timely, aligning with a 53% increase in participation at the Mitchell Rangers Soccer Club from 2010 to 2016.
 The enhanced facilities have been instrumental in supporting the school's sports programs and the broader community's engagement in soccer.